 Conversely, existing medical conditions and diseases like diabetes can affect gum health and increase your risk of developing oral health concerns.
 Routine dental care visits allow us to develop a relationship with you and better understand your risk factors for dental problems like gum disease.
 If you have a medical condition or take a prescribed medication daily, let us know so that we can ensure there is no impact on your dental health.

-Treating Gum Disease in Lincoln Park, Chicago
+Periodontal Disease Treatment in Lincoln Park, Chicago

 Dr. Gayed and Dr. Shaw offer periodontal treatment options to address the stage and severity of gum disease.
 After evaluating the condition of your gums and discussing any symptoms you have, we will recommend the appropriate treatment.